Fly to Kalamata

 Kalamata Airport is located 10 kilometers/6.2 miles from the center of Kalamata.

-It is a small airport but it does service international flights, mostly charter flights during the tourist season from May to October.
+It is a small airport but it does service mostly international flights, usually charter flights during the tourist season from May to October.
+In 2023 flights from Athens have been added for this period a couple of times a week as well.

 The airport has two cafes, a car park, an ATM, a couple of small souvenir shops, a duty-free store, a currency exchange, and car rental desks.
 The bus stop is right outside as is a taxi rank.